-Analysis The southern plats of the property are currently being used as a winery.
-The northern two plats have one existing, unused structure the petitioners would like to used as a microbrewery.
-The plats are a part of the Skagit County PUD water system.
+Figure 1: Bertelsen Winery rezone location, south of Mount Vernon Analysis The southern plats of the property are currently being used as a winery.
+The northern two plats have one existing, unused structure the petitioners would like to use as a microbrewery.
 The current uses are compatible with Rural Reserve but the petitioner has applied for a rezone to be eligible for uses allowed under Small Scale Recreation and Tourism such as: campgrounds, restaurants, and outdoor recreation facilities.
+The winery is currently being served with well water, but the petitioners intend to work with Skagit PUD to bring a water line to the Bertelsen properties to increase water capacity for the new activities.